puppetlabs/puppet-specifications/language/intro.md

 Puppet Language Specification
 ===
-This specification is a technical description of the Puppet Programming Language.
+This specification is a technical description of the Puppet Language.

 Terminology
 ---
 <dl>
   <dt>Puppet Program</dt>
-  <dd>A Program written in the Puppet Programming Language, also known as the "Puppet DSL"</dd>
+  <dd>A Program written in the Puppet Language, also known as the "Puppet
+  DSL"</dd>

   <dt>Program</dt>
   <dd>A Program written in the Puppet Language unless text refers to some other language
       like Ruby Program, Java Program etc.
   </dd>

   <dt>LHS</dt>
   <dd>Left Hand Side, the left operand in a binary expression.</dd>

   <dt>RHS</dt>
   <dd>Right Hand Side, the right operand in a binary expression.</dd>

   <dt>Lexing</dt>
   <dd>The act of turning source text into tokens that are recognized by a parser.</dd>

   <dt>Parsing</dt>
   <dd>The act of turning source text into a abstract syntax model.</dd>

   <dt>Loading</dt>
   <dd>The act of locating source text, parsing, and evaluating logic to the point where
       definitions are available (but not necessarily evaluated in full).
   </dd>

   <dt>Evaluation</dt>
   <dd>The act of carrying out the instructions in the Puppet Program being executed.</dd>

   <dt>Compilation</dt>
   <dd>The act of producing a Catalog by executing a Puppet Program.
       Also known as Catalog Building.